nforgeio/neonKUBE/Doc/DEVELOPER.md

       * Click **Next** until you get to the last page.
       * Click **Close** to close the SHFB installer.

-26. *Optional*: Create the **EDITOR** environment variable and point it to `C:\Program Files\Notepad++\notepad++.exe` or your favorite text editor executable.
+27. *Optional*: Create the **EDITOR** environment variable and point it to `C:\Program Files\Notepad++\notepad++.exe` or your favorite text editor executable.

-27. *Optional*: Maintainers will need to install then **GitHub CLI** from here: https://cli.github.com/
+28. *Optional*: Maintainers will need to install then **GitHub CLI** from here: https://cli.github.com/

-27: *Optional:* Maintainers will need to **AWS client version 2** from: [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html)
+29: *Optional:* Maintainers will need to **AWS client version 2** from: [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html)

-29: *Optional:* Maintainers authorized to perform releases will need to follow the README.md instructions in the neonCLOUD repo to configure credentials for the GitHub Releases and the Container Registry.
+30: *Optional:* Maintainers authorized to perform releases will need to follow the README.md instructions in the neonCLOUD repo to configure credentials for the GitHub Releases and the Container Registry.

-30. *Optional:* Developers working on Cadence or Temporal will need to install Visual Studio Code and GO to work on the proxy:
-    * Install **Visual Studio Code** from [here](https://code.visualstudio.com/download)
-    * Install **go1.13.windows-amd64.msi** or later for Windows from: [here](https://golang.org/dl/)